This material may be copied only for noncommercial classroom teaching purposes, and only if this source is clearly cited.

 When you or your students look for the ages of specific fossils, or the earliest members of a particular group, the time is sometimes given in the name of a geological period and/or epoch.
 The numerical ages of those named time periods may be slightly different in different resources.
 This could be confusing, until you realize that those ages are periodically revised by an international organization to reflect the latest research and improved dating techniques (see Resources below).
 Most of the adjustments (since 1982) have been relatively minor in geological terms (varying no more than about 5-10 million years up or down in most cases).
 Charts showing this can be found in the PowerPoint presentation on slides 48-50.
 Each age value used in this lesson is the closest multiple of 5 to the latest numerical age to make time differences and scale calculations easier.

 6. GEOLOGICAL TIME - RELIABILITY: Furthermore, the numerical ages used are based on a variety of radiometric dating methods, all based on the regular and reliable time it takes for particular isotopes of certain elements to decay to new isotopes.
-The physics of this process are well-known and the techniques are extremely reliable, giving fairly consistent results when all sources of possible error are critically accounted for.
+The physics and chemistry of this process are well-known and the techniques are extremely reliable, giving fairly consistent results when all sources of possible error are critically accounted for.
 There is even a technique known as the "Isochron" method, where ratios of different isotope pairs are compared in the same crystals that formed in the molten rock when it cooled.
 This technique automatically provides a form of "proofreading" that virtually eliminates significant errors.
 For a fascinating tutorial on radiometric dating, especially the isochron method, you (or your students) can go to the interactive tutorial: Virtual Age Dating (linked to from the ENSI site) where simulations of the dating process are run, and formative assessment questions are asked along the way.
 A certificate of completion is printed out for each person who completes the tutorial successfully.

 7. Billions of Years and Billions of Dollars